U.S. History

 3. Three documents described/summarized Point

-5. Three documents HIPP'd correctly Point
+5. Two documents HIPP'd correctly Point

 6. Outside Information Point